livebud/marshaler/Readme.md

 - [ ] Bundle into Bud
 - [ ] Re-organize the package structure to allow more marshalers (e.g. form)

 If you have the itch, I'd very much appreciate your help!
 I plan to work on this here and there over the next couple months.
-Your PRs would speed up this timeline significantly!
+Your PRs would speed up this timeline significantly.

 ## Why?